-Plastic parts with holes are a type of plastic parts structure.
-In hole in plastic parts design, it must be a straight hole, that is, its cross sections must be parallel.
-Plastic parts holes play a crucial role in design of plastic components.
+Plastic parts with holes are a type of plastic part structure.
+In the design of plastic parts with holes, it must be a straight hole, that is, its cross-sections must be parallel.
+Holes in plastic parts play a crucial role in the design of plastic components.
 These parts are created through different manufacturing processes.
 The general minimum hole diameter that can be reliably produced by injection molding is around 0.5 mm (0.020 inches).
 In this post, we will explore the plastic part hole design, types, benefits, applications, and manufacturing processes.

 Types of Holes in Plastic Parts